 Gout can easily be identified by redness and inflammation of the big toe and the surrounding areas of the foot.
 Other symptoms include extreme fatigue, joint pain, and running high fevers.
 Sometimes corticosteroid drugs can be prescribed to treat gout, but the best way to combat this disease is to get more exercise and eat a better diet.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Gout

 The feet and ankles undergo pressure as a result of consistent weight and gradually endure wear and tear as time progresses.
 Some patients develop arthritis, which can produce considerable pain and discomfort.
 This inflammation may affect the smaller bones in the foot, and may require surgery to obtain relief.
 If you are suffering from the pain of a bunion, surgery may be a viable option for permanent removal.
 This type of surgery is referred to as an osteotomy, and this involves straightening the big toe.
 If you have developed hammertoe, a procedure that is known as arthroplasty will repair the flexibility in the affected joints.
 If the plantar fascia should become inflamed, minor surgery may be performed that will separate this tissue from the heel bone.
 Please consider consulting with a podiatrist if you would like additional information about the many different types of foot surgery.